 Mediation

 Mediation is a negotiation facilitated by a neutral third party—a mediator.
-At WK Family Lawyers we have a number of trained and experienced mediators.
-In addition, all of our lawyers regularly attend lawyer-assisted mediation with clients in an effort to achieve a mutually agreeable resolution to their matrimonial issues stemming from the separation.
+At WK Family Lawyers LLP we have a number of trained and very experienced mediators.
+In addition, all of our lawyers regularly attend lawyer-assisted mediation with clients in an effort to achieve a mutually agreeable resolution to issues stemming from the separation.

-Many clients choose to participate in mediation as their preferred process because it is generally more cost-effective and faster than going through the court system—especially litigation.
-It is also often the preferred mechanism as it helps parties craft their own solutions for their unique family situation instead of relying on a third party to make the decisions for them.
+Many clients choose to participate in mediation as their preferred process because it is generally more cost-effective, client controlled and faster than going through the court system.
+It is also often the preferred mechanism as it helps parties craft their own solutions for their unique family situation instead of relying on a third party to impose the decisions on them.

 Get in touch to learn more about mediation →